The school community raised over $20,000 for our philanthropic partners.

 - Our Year 3 - 5 students participated in the LEGO League Jr. Expo. and received awards for best coding, mechanical design, and team spirit.

 Arts and humanities:

-- Four students won the Global Campus Creative Writing Challenge.
+- Two students won the Global Campus Creative Writing Anthology Challenge.

 - Debate Club competed in the state quarter-finals, winning four medals and fourth best speaker.